 This Privacy Notice supplements other notices and privacy policies that we, either collectively or individually, may provide to you from time to time and is not intended to override them (including by way of example, the ENO Breathe Privacy Notice.
 It is important that you read this Privacy Notice together with any other privacy notice, notice or fair processing policy we may provide on specific occasions when we are collecting or processing personal information about you so that you are fully aware of how and why we are using your personal information.

 How to contact us

-How will ENO collect your data?
+How we collect your information?

-What kind of information will ENO collect?
+What kind of information do we collect?

-What will ENO use my information for?
+What we use your information for?

 Cookies and your use of our websites

 Third party websites